maple-research-lab/LLaDOU/README.md

 ![Evaluation Metrics](assets/metrics_v0.png)

 ## Citation
-If this repository helps with your work, please consider giving a star ⭐ and citation 🦖:
+If this repository helps with your work, please consider giving a star and citation:
 ```
 @article{huang2025reinforcing,
   title={Reinforcing the Diffusion Chain of Lateral Thought with Diffusion Language Models},